-Computer software Development costs Useful lives Finite Finite Amortisation method used 5 years straight line 2.5 years straight line Internally generated / acquired Acquired Internally generated Impairment test / recoverable amount testing Annually and where an indicator of impairment exists Amortisation method reviewed at each financial year- end; Reviewed annually for indicator of impairment
+Intangible asset Computer software Useful lives Finite Amortisation method used 4 years straight line Impairment test / recoverable amount testing Annually and where an indicator of impairment exists

-(O) INVENTORIES
+(O) Inventories

 Inventories are valued at the lower of cost and net realisable value.
 Costs, including an appropriate portion of fixed and variable overhead expenses, are assigned to inventory on hand by the method most appropriate to each particular class of inventory, with the majority being valued on a first in first out basis.
 Net realisable value represents the estimated selling price less all estimated costs of completion and costs necessary to make the sale.